louisguitton/guitton.co-hugo/content/posts/2021-01-17-dbt-search/index.md

 ---
 slug: dbt-search
+title: "A lightweight alternative to Amundsen for your dbt project"
-title: "Rethinking the search over your dbt models"
+# "Rethinking the search over your dbt models"
 # "Building a lightweight search engine over your dbt models"
 date: 2021-01-17
-lastmod: 2021-01-17
+lastmod: 2021-02-09
 summary: >
-  In this post, I'll show you how to build a lightweight metadata engine on top of dbt artifacts using Algolia.
+  In this post, I'll show you how to build a lightweight data catalog on top of dbt artifacts using Algolia.
 keywords:
   - dbt search
   - dbt docs
   - dbt artifacts
   - dbt lineage graph
+  - data catalog
 categories:
   - Data
 featuredImage: /posts/dbt-search/hero.png